paynl/woocommerce-plugin/readme.txt

 = How can i get an account for PAY.? =

-You can register [here](http://pay.nl/registreren) (dutch and belgian companies only)
+You can register [here](http://pay.nl/registreren) (Dutch and Belgian companies only)

-= Is there a manual available for this plugin? =
+= Is there a documentation available for this plugin? =

 Yes there is!
-You can download it [here](https://www.pay.nl/plugin/woocommerce/pdf)
+You can find it [here](https://docs.pay.nl/plugins?language=en#woocommerce)

 = How can i get support for this plugin? =

-Please don't use wordpress forums to get support from us, we don't receive notifications for questions posted there.
+Please don't use WordPress forums to get support from us, we don't receive notifications for questions posted there.
 If you need our help, please email us at: support[at]pay.nl

 = What payment methods are available through this plugin?  =